-What are the best board games to play in 2024?
-As tabletop game specialists, we at Wargamer play a lot of classic and new board games, day in, day out, as well as reviewing the latest titles rigorously – so we can confidently bring you this ultimate list of our 15 top board games, selected to cover multiple genres, group sizes, age ranges, and experience levels.
+As tabletop game specialists, we at Wargamer play day in, day out, as well as reviewing the latest titles rigorously - so we can confidently bring you this ultimate list of our 15 top board games, selected to cover multiple genres, group sizes, age ranges, and experience levels.

-The best board games of all time look different for everyone, so we’ve put a lot of thought into our selections – click here to find out how we tested and chose the winners.
-If you specifically want a game for two, try our expert guide to the best board games for couples – or branch out with our updated list of the best card games.
+The best board games look different for everyone, so we've put a lot of thought into our selections, including recent releases and classics alike.
+Click on the links below to find out how we test and choose the winners, plus some extra buying tips or, if you specifically want a game for two, try our expert guide to the best board games for couples.

 Why you can trust us ✔ We spend hours testing games, toys, and services.
 Our advice is honest and unbiased to help you buy the best.
 Find out how we test.